-The engine, complete with its ancillaries, the energy recovery system and all actuation systems necessary to make them function at all times.
+The engine, complete with its ancillaries, the energy recovery system and all sensors, actuators and control systems necessary to make them function at all times.

 1.26 Energy Recovery System (ERS):

 A system that is designed to recover energy from the car, store that energy and make it available to propel the car and, optionally, to drive any ancillaries and actuation systems necessary for its proper function.